 95%-100% attendance Recognition in assemblies and Celebration assemblies.
-90%-95% attendance Form tutor conversation - consistent = phone call home Below 90% Parents meeting with the Head of Sixth Form/Form tutor
+90%-95% attendance Below 90% Recognition in assemblies and Celebration assemblies.
+Form tutor conversation - consistent = phone call home Parents meeting with the Head of Sixth Form/Form tutor

 Where a student may have poor attendance, this will be discussed with the student and the parent/carer.
 Steps are taken to improve attendance, such as attendance and punctuality report.
 If attendance does not improve and falls below 80%, we may look to withdraw you from your programme of study or you maybe asked to pay for the exam entry.
 This would be a last resort and we would hope by working with students and parents/ carers that we can improve attendance.